raspberrypilearning/lost-in-space/en/step_4.md

 --- task ---
 Can you use a `repeat`{:class="blockcontrol"} block to move your spaceship towards the Earth?

-Test and save: Your spaceship should move towards the Earth exactly as before, this time using a `repeat` block.
+Test and save: Your spaceship should move towards the Earth exactly as before, this time using a `repeat`{:class="blockcontrol"} block.

 ![Testing a spaceship animation](images/space-animate-stage.png)